saxelsen/learning-rust/README.md

 To participate, clone/fork this repository and branch it.
 Create a folder named with your name under the specific week and create a pull request for your branch when you have completed the assignments.

 ## Curriculum
-Enumerations indicate the level of completion.
-1 is expected above is better.
+Enumerations indicate the level of completion: 1. is expected and higher is better.

 ### Week 1-2
 #### Assignment 1: Hello, World!